oasisprotocol/nexus/README.md

 $ make run
 ```

-The analyzer will run migrations automagically on start based on files in `storage/migrations`.
+The analyzer will run migrations on start based on files in `storage/migrations`.
 See [Generating Migrations](#generating-migrations) for information on generating new migrations.

 **Query**